Finding the right fit is key…

 - We have lined up the following for you:

-- Performance-based stipend.
+- Stipend for qualified athletes.
 This can be used as the athlete wishes (put towards travel, housing, etc.)

 - 12 pairs of running shoes per year, plus gear as received by our sponsors (Asics, Nike, Mizuno, Saucony, Brooks, and New Balance).

-- Significant discounts (more than 50% off of retail) on running shoes that exceed your allotment.
+- Significant discounts on running shoes that exceed your allotment.

 - Full access to the finest indoor athletic facilities (multiple gyms with extensive weight training and cardiovascular fitness equipment, 50m pool, training studios, etc.) in central Virginia.